Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Introduction

 The structure of this paper is organized as follows: Section II provides an overview of the GVS approach.
 Section III introduces the POD method and explains how we integrate it with the GVS to create optimal reduced-order models.
 In Section IV, we present the implementation and analysis of our reduction method applied to various soft manipulators.
-Section V extends the application of our method to hyper-redundant rigid and hybrid prototype.
-In Section VI, we showcase the experimental application of the ROM to a soft manipulator shape estimation problem, validating the practicality of our approach in real-world scenarios.
+Section V extends the application of our method to hyper-redundant rigid and hybrid prototypes.
+In Section VI, we showcase the experimental application of the ROM to a soft manipulator shape estimation problem, in addition to ROM validation experiments on a hybrid soft-rigid system.
 Finally, Section VII concludes the paper by summarizing our work and discussing potential future research directions.